The EU Maritime Profile – the maritime cluster in the EU

 Ships have to be registered (flagged) to a country in order to sail.
 The EU Member State-flagged fleet represents a significant part of the world fleet, both in terms of absolute numbers, gross tonnage (the ship’s internal volume) and deadweight (how much weight a ship can carry):

-In terms of absolute numbers and percentage, the EU Member State-flagged fleet contains a large variety of vessel type, with nearly 40% of the world’s ropax fleet (vessels that can carry cars and passengers) and over 30% of all cruise vessels:
+In terms of absolute numbers and percentage, the EU Member State-flagged fleet contains a large variety of vessel type, with nearly 28% of the world’s Ropax fleet (vessels that can carry cars and passengers) and nearly 23% of passenger vessels:

-In terms of gross tonnage of cargo ships, EU Member State-flagged ro-ro cargo vessels make up over half of the world’s ro-ro cargo fleet.
-Ro-ro cargo vessels transport things like cars, trucks and railway carriages:
+In terms of gross tonnage of cargo ships, EU Member State-flagged Ro-Ro Cargo as well as Container vessels make up more than one fifth of the world’s respective fleets.

-In the passenger sector, EU Member State-flagged passenger vessels represent a higher percentage of all global passenger vessels:
+In the passenger sector, EU Member State-flagged passenger vessels represent a high percentage of all global passenger vessels:

 Ownership and age

-At individual vessel level, nearly a fifth of the world fleet is owned by EU nationals or companies.
-That increases to nearly a third in terms of gross tonnage.
+At individual vessel level, over 16% of the world fleet is owned by EU nationals or companies and it increases to more than a quarter in terms of gross tonnage.

-For a variety of reasons, ship owners may choose to register (flag) their ships in a country other than where their business is located.
-This can be because of the manager who has assumed the responsibility for operation of the ship is in a different country, competitive taxing regimes, high safety standards which increase efficiency (for example, less port State control inspections because of a flag included in the MoU “white lists”) the flexibility to recruit foreign labour and lighter regulations.
+Ship owners sometimes choose to register (flag) their ships in a country other than where their business is located.
+This may happen for a variety of reasons such as the fact that the manager who has assumed the responsibility for operation of the ship is in a different country, competitive taxing regimes, high safety standards which increase efficiency (for example, less Port State Control inspections because of a flag included in the MoU “white lists”) the flexibility to recruit foreign labour and more lenient maritime regulations.

-Nearly two thirds of all ships belonging to owners or companies based in the EU fly an EU Member State flag:
+It should be noted however, that almost two thirds of all ships belonging to owners or companies based in the EU fly an EU Member State flag.

 The ratio drops when gross tonnage is taken into account, showing that larger ships owned by EU businesses or individuals are more likely to be registered in a non-EU country:

-By and large, individual ships registered under an EU Member State flag are likely to be owned by EU businesses or individuals:
+Another interesting aspect is that the vast majority of ships registered under an EU Member State flag are owned by EU companies or nationals:

-EU-owned and flagged vessels represent slightly more than, and slightly less than, a quarter of all port calls around the world respectively:
+EU-owned and EU-flagged vessels represent slightly more and slightly less than a fifth of all port calls around the world, respectively:

 And the vast majority of port calls in the EU are made by ships that are owned or flagged in EU Member States:

-Between them, the top EU ports handle hundreds of thousands of tonnes of goods every year, acting as vital supply gateways into and out of the Member States.
+Among them, the top EU ports handle hundreds of thousands of tonnes of goods every year, acting as vital supply gateways in and out of the Member States.

 Liquid bulk goods can be anything from petrol, liquefied petroleum gas (LPG), liquified natural gas (LNG) and chemicals to things we can drink and use in cooking, like milk, vegetable oils, and juices.
 Very large tankers can carry huge quantities of liquid bulk goods.